-“A good walk-in wardrobe needs to have a place for hats and for dirty laundry.
-Baskets are a great way to store seasonal gear such as ski gear or swimmers.
+“A good walk-in robe should be a sanctuary; a place of order and organisation,” says interior designer Bronnie Masefau.
 “One important thing that is often forgotten is a space to place things at the end of a long day.
 This could be the top of a drawer unit, an upholstered ottoman or stylish chair.
 Having a dedicated area to rest or air your goodies between hanging them or wearing them means you’ll be less likely to develop a messy ‘floordrobe’.”

 What design elements should every walk-in closet have?

 Connect your walk-in-robe with your bedroom with a similar colour palette, materials or lighting.
 “If the walk-in wardrobe doesn’t get any natural light then look to using cool artificial light over warm light, as this will allow you to see your clothing better.
-If you do have the space for a sit-down make-up area, ensure you have an even distribution of light for makeup application.”
+If you do have the space for a sit-down make-up area, ensure you have an even distribution of light for makeup application,” says Lydia.

 Tips for walk-in wardrobe design if you’re on a budget

 “Even if your budget will only allow you to use white melamine board, get creative by using wallpaper or painting the walls with a pop of colour behind open-shelving.
 This will save you money on a backing board and look great.
 You should also take your robe to the ceiling.
 It’ll give you a sense of height in a space that’s normally small.
-If the budget doesn’t allow you to do this, add some baskets to create visual height.”
+If the budget doesn’t allow you to do this, add some baskets to create visual height,” says Bronnie.

-Bronnie also suggests creating a feeling of space using visual tricks.
-“Mirrors are great for creating visual space, and a rug or upholstered item is fabulous for adding warmth for those chilly winter mornings.
+Another way to keep your renovation budget on track is to create a feeling of space by using visual tricks, “Make use of mirrors and a rug or upholstered item which are fabulous for adding warmth on a chilly mornings.
 Make a list of what you’d like your walk-in robe to hold and if you can afford it, speak to an expert planner or engage a designer.”

 What do people who DIY their walk-in robe need to remember?

 "Another thing to remember is the spacing between the shelves: you want to measure it out, so it can fit the items you plan to have on the shelf.
 Plan it well and remember that t-shirts and singlets don’t take as much space as knits for example."

-Top 5 tips for building a walk-in wardrobe
+Top 4 tips for building a walk-in wardrobe

-- If you’re going to build the walk-in from scratch, spending some time researching strong timber, rather than going for a flatpack solution.
+1) If you’re going to build the walk-in from scratch, spending some time researching strong timber, rather than going for a flatpack solution.

-- Before jumping into the design brainstorm how you envision your wardrobe to be used and plan it to suit your needs.
+2) Before jumping into the design brainstorm how you envision your wardrobe to be used and plan it to suit your needs.
 For example, if you have many suits you may want a longer rail.

 3) As you want your walk-in wardrobe to stand the test of time and not fall apart, I always use a suitable timber glue and then add nails to ensure its secured.

-- Make sure to maximise the space and take advantage of every single centimetre, even if you have a small walk-in wardrobe, leverage the space up to the roof because you can never have enough storage.
+4) Make sure to maximise the space and take advantage of every single centimetre, even if you have a small walk-in wardrobe, leverage the space up to the roof because you can never have enough storage.

 1. The luxury walk-in wardrobe

 This all-white walk-in robe has plenty of hanging space, drawer storage and a dressing table laid out in a very spacious, minimal and simple floorplan.
 This layout it suitable to those who have space at their disposal and are looking to create a luxury experience at home.

 2. The walk-in wardrobe with sliding doors

 An excellent small-space solution, this walk-in wardrobe looks elegant and modern.
 The sliding doors clearly zone the space as a wardrobe, but the mesh construction actually creates a sense of space, rather than shutting the walk-in wardrobe off from the rest of the room.

 3. The walk-in wardrobe with extra storage

 Although quite typical in design and layout - with hanging space and shelving on one wall, a centre space for drawers, and mirrors on the opposite wall – this walk-in closet has plentiful storage options that include hanging space, enclosed drawers, see-through drawer storage, basket storage and shelving.

 4. The small walk-in wardrobe

 Don’t feel restricted by the size you have available to you, it’s all about examining the space with a creative eye.
 Here, a small space has built-in cupboards on one side, a bookshelf filled with shoes at the end, and a large chest of drawers used as a dressing space.
 The result is a neat and tidy walk-in wardrobe that doesn’t need lots of floor space.

 5. The supersized walk-in wardrobe

 Taking up a large amount square metreage, this walk-in robe require time, money and space to complete.
 However, once complete, this space is pretty much the full package, with plenty of hanging space, lots of drawers in different sizes, extra shelving and compartments for accessories.

 6. The walk-in wardrobe with extra shelving

 Shelves are an incredibly important storage element to have in a walk-in wardrobe.
 They can be used for everything from shoes and accessories to knits, seasonal gear, tees and more.
 This walk-in closet has shelf space at multiple levels so you can prioritise what stuff needs to be in the most accessible positions.

 7. The small and easy DIY walk-in wardrobe

 8. The room-within-a-room wardrobe

 This unique approach to building a walk-in wardrobe involves building a small room within a larger room.
 As you can see here, the space above the walls is open and a window is visible beyond.
 This allows natural light and increases airflow in a smaller space.
 A medium-sized walk-in robe, this design idea is simple and elegant, with timber warming the space, white to keep it bright and pendant lighting to glam it up.